Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <p>This theme colors scrollbars using <code>usercontent.css</code> to give them a basic re-color.</p>
 <img src="https://i.imgur.com/hqwoq9n.png" title="Re-colored dark scrollbar" />

-<p>If you <b>want a different style on the scrollbars</b>, you can try using the <code>scrollbars.as.css</code> file inside the "Full dark theme" folder, which will make the scrollbars look more rounded and will have some sort of "puffy" effect when clicking them.</p>
+<p>If you <b>want a different style on the scrollbars</b>, you can try using the <code>scrollbars.as.css</code> file inside the <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Full%20dark%20theme/Alternative%20scrollbars%20%26%20tooltips/Alternative%20scrollbars">Alternative scrollbars</a> folder, which will make the scrollbars look more rounded and will have some sort of "puffy" effect when clicking them.</p>
 <img src="https://i.imgur.com/sOHN1ds.gif" title="Custom dark blue scrollbar" />

 <p>If instead you just <b>don't want scrollbars to show at all but keep scrollability</b>, you can do this through <code>usercontent.css</code> setting the variable <code>--scrollbars-width</code> to none (should be the first rule on the <code>:root</code> section (almost at the start)), and deleting <code>scrollbars.as.css</code>.</p>